 The weather forecast can be checked by clicking here, though it is most reliable only for the next two days.

 This map can be downloaded by clicking here.

 Eating out.
-In a bar/ restaurant basically there are two options.
-You can either choose tapas (small plates of one thing, at around 2-3 euros each), which is cheap and sufficient to fill you up.
-Or courses, which can turn out very expensive, typically 30+ euros a head.
-Bars serve tapas all year round, but restaurants only outside the main seated part usually, and from around 1pm to 3pm.
+In a bar/ restaurant there are basically three options.
+You can either choose tapas (small plates of one thing, at around 2-3 euros each), which is very cheap and of sufficient quantity to fill you up.
+Montadito, like tapas but between two pieces of bread and usually heated).
+Or courses (raciones), which can turn out very expensive indeed, typically a light meal at 30+ euros a head.
+Bars serve tapas all year round, but restaurants only outside the main seated part usually, they are available from around 1pm to 3pm and 8.30pm onwards..